bazel-contrib/rules_nodejs/docs/Built-ins.md

 #### `package_json`
-(*[labels]*): a list of labels, which indicate the package.json files that will be installed
+(*[labels]*): (ADVANCED, not recommended)
-            when you manually run the package manager, e.g. with `bazel run @nodejs//:yarn_node_repositories` or `bazel run @nodejs//:npm_node_repositories install`.
+            a list of labels, which indicate the package.json files that will be installed when you manually run the package manager, e.g. with `bazel run @nodejs//:yarn_node_repositories` or `bazel run @nodejs//:npm_node_repositories install`.
-            If you use bazel-managed dependencies, you can omit this attribute.
+            If you use bazel-managed dependencies, you should omit this attribute.

 #### `preserve_symlinks`